ArtBerger88/ArtBerger88/README.md

 -    (937)443-1686
 -  👀
 -  I'M INTERESTED IN getting a well paid position doing what I am passionate about, currently mostly everything Software related.
--  Learning and building websites like artoflawncare.com which is hosted right here on github.
+-  Learning and building websites like artoflawncare.com which is hosted right here on github.pages.
 -
 - 🌱 I'M LEARNING everything possible, but somewhat directed id like to think.
 I needed the basics, started with Python because thats what i heard was one of the most popular and easy to learn languages, breached C with the CS50 2023 youtube video, very good information, great presentation I recommend to anyone whos learning anything computer science.
 Also I did some html and css on FreeCodeCamp super easy to understand, Javascript took some time, but is getting fun.
 Looking to branch to other languages and projects.
 I've made a simple if/else Py based adventure game because it sounded fun, severely basic but the program runs.
 Doing many other mini projects at Freecodecamp.org, I have 2 Certifications from their site, more to come!!!
 Its a great resource.
 Learning should never cease.
 -